OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WriteGeoLayerToShapefile/WriteGeoLayerToShapefile.md

 ## See Also ##

-The GeoLayer is written using the [`QGIS QgsVectorFileWriter Class`](https://qgis.org/api/classQgsVectorFileWriter.html).
+- The GeoLayer is written using the [`QGIS QgsVectorFileWriter Class`](https://qgis.org/api/classQgsVectorFileWriter.html).
+See [documentation](https://docs.qgis.org/2.14/en/docs/pyqgis_developer_cookbook/vector.html#writing-vector-layers) for examples on utilizing the `QGSVectorFileWriter` class in the PyQGIS environment.
+- See parallel GeoProcessor command [ReadGeoLayerFromShapefile](../ReadGeoLayerFromShapefile/ReadGeoLayerFromShapefile)